cobwebos/docs/includes/spatial-anchors-new-unity-hololens-app-finished.md

     /// Set this string to the Spatial Anchors account key provided in the Spatial Anchors resource.
     /// </summary>
     protected string SpatialAnchorsAccountKey = "Set me";

     /// <summary>
+    /// Set this string to the Spatial Anchors account domain provided in the Spatial Anchors resource.
+    /// </summary>
+    protected string SpatialAnchorsAccountDomain = "Set me";

+    /// <summary>
     /// Our queue of actions that will be executed on the main thread.